Franco-Ontarians: Judicial access

 The provincial judicial system is officially bilingual in English and French, with access to a French-speaking justice viewed as a quasi-constitutional right in Ontario.
 The official languages of the provincial courts was set in s.
 125 of the Courts of Justice Act, with s.
 126 of the same act outlining the specific rights afforded to a French-speaking party.
 French-language access within Ontario's judicial administrative offices is also required in designated communities under the French Language Services Act.
 Francophone linguistic rights are further reinforced for criminal cases as those tried under the Criminal Code, a federal statute, have the right to be tried in either English or French as specified in section 530 of the Code.

 However, in practice the courts function primarily in English.
 Francophones in some parts of the province have noted some difficulty in actually accessing French language services, especially in civil litigation matters; for example, francophones in the justice system have sometimes faced unnecessary and expensive delays in their judicial proceedings, or been forced to proceed in English even if they were merely functional but not fluent in the language, due to gaps in the system's ability to actually provide full French services.
 Acting upon a number of complaints received from the French Language Service Commissioner, the Attorney General of Ontario launched a committee in 2009 to address French language rights in the judicial system.

+On November 14, 2023, Edith Dumont was sworn in as the 30th Lieutenant Governor of Ontario, becoming the first Franco-Ontarian to hold the viceregal office in the province's history.
+Prior to her appointment, Dumont had a distinguished 30-year career in French-language education, including serving as the first female director of the Conseil des écoles publiques de l'Est de l'Ontario.